docker/docs/docker-cloud/getting-started/deploy-app/2_set_up.md

 title: Set up your environment
 ---

-In this step you install the Docker Cloud CLI so interact with the service using your command shell.
+In this step you install the Docker Cloud CLI to interact with the service using your command shell.
 This tutorial uses CLI commands to complete actions.

 ## Install the Docker Cloud CLI